polars.LazyFrame.filter#

 ) LazyFrame[source]#

-Filter the rows in the LazyFrame based on a predicate expression.
+Filter rows in the LazyFrame based on a predicate expression.

 The original order of the remaining rows is preserved.

-Rows where the filter does not evaluate to True are discarded, including nulls.
+Rows where the filter predicate does not evaluate to True are discarded (this includes rows where the predicate evaluates as null).

 Parameters: